The Various Types of Designer Kitchens Layouts

 The Single Line Designer Kitchens Layout

 The single line layout is ideal for smaller homes and in some instances this is the only available solution.
-While this layout is not the best in terms of forming an ideal working space, the homeowner can place the sink next to increase efficiency.
+While this layout is not the best in terms of forming an ideal working space, the homeowner can place the sink next to the stove and oven to increase efficiency.

 Wonderful Kitchens Sydney